AlexanderB1290/oracle-cando-workshop/gitclient/README.md

 + or download the RESTful-project.zip  with the completed project and unzip it into your local Git repo

 In you local Git, commit and push the changes to the remote DevCS **node-sample.git**.
-In Dev CS, as you did for the *springboot-sample* project, do the Build. *Tip:* Into the Build Steps tab, click Add Build Step, and select `Execute shell`.
-For Command enter: `npm install`.
+In Dev CS, as you did for the *springboot-sample* project, do the Build.
+*Tip:* Into the Build Steps tab, click Add Build Step, and select `Execute shell`.
+For Command enter `npm install`.
 Into the Post Build tab, check Archive the artifacts and enter `**/target/*` for Files to Archive.
 Then do the Deploy on ACCS and access the app on ACCS.

 -